SimonJonas/SqlServerValidationToolkit/README.md

 ##Why are the imported tables called Source?
 Because I would like to extend the tool so that you can also validate views in a future version.

-##SSIS integration
-You can integrate the validation toolkit in the SSIS-package.
-Just add a Execute Process Task and set "-v" in the Arguments-row.
-In the SqlServerValidationToolkit.Configurator.exe.config-file go to the bottom of the file and set the StoreDataInSqlServer-setting to "True" and set the connection string to the database where the metadata is stored in the SqlServerConnectionString-setting.
-After the validation the Validation_WrongValue-table contains all wrong values and can be used in the SSIS-package, for example to be filtered for a ETL-process.